foliant-docs/preprocessor_tutorial/README.md

 ## Config

-To enable the preprocessor, add `gibberish` to `preprocessors` section in the project config:
+To enable the preprocessor, add `gibberish` to the `preprocessors` section in the project config:

 ```yaml
 preprocessors:
     - gibberish
 ```

-The preprocessor has one option:
+The preprocessor has just one option:

 ```yaml
 preprocessors: